Published March 10 and updated March 27, 2023

 Unfortunately, in designing the Underused Housing Tax Act (“UHTA”) the government has effectively required everyone who owns residential real estate in Canada (unless held personally by a Canadian citizen or permanent resident) to file a UHT return even if they are exempt of the UHT.

-April 30th of the following year (e.g., April 30, 2023 for the 2022 year).
+April 30th of the following year (e.g., April 30, 2024 for the 2023 year.
+Note: See CRA extension for the 2023 year at the top of this article.)

 Registered owners of residential real estate in Canada as of December 31, other than an “excluded owner”, will be required to file an annual return for each residential property by April 30 of the following year.